 The Jim Woodruff Lock and Dam is a hydroelectric dam on the Apalachicola River in Florida, which connects the Gulf of Mexico to the Chattahoochee and Flint rivers in Georgia.
 Constructed in 1952, the dam created a migration barrier for Alabama shad and other migratory fishes, which swim upstream from the Gulf to as far north as Missouri to spawn.

-Before 2005, the locks were used infrequently because ship passages had become rare.
-Now, during the spawning season each spring, the locks to the Apalachicola River—where the largest known population of Alabama shad is located—are opened at least twice each day for fish passage.
-The locks are opened the same way they operate for the passage of ships, except that a simple water pump is used to attract fish into the lock.
+Today, the locks to the Apalachicola River—where the largest known population of Alabama shad is located—are opened at least twice each day for fish passage during the spawning season each spring, and a simple, inexpensive water pump is used to attract fish into the lock.

-“Conservation locking” provides Alabama shad access to more than 150 miles of historic fish spawning grounds at almost no additional operation costs to the dam.
-In the last eight years, Alabama shad populations have increased four-fold and research proves that 89 percent of these fish were spawned upstream of the Jim Woodruff Lock and Dam.
+The system provides Alabama shad access to more than 150 miles of historic fish spawning grounds at almost no additional operation costs to the dam.
+Since 2012, Alabama shad populations have increased four-fold and research proves that 89 percent of these fish were spawned upstream of the Jim Woodruff Lock and Dam.

 For example, baby freshwater mussels must attach themselves to the gills of fishes for a period of time before detaching and settling more permanently on river bottoms.
 Researchers at the University of Georgia working with the Conservancy have discovered that mussels are attaching themselves to the recovering population of Alabama shad in the basin.